Watch Scott Jennings Slap Down This Shoddy Talking Point About the Spending Bill

 Democratic Sen. Debbie Stabenow is retiring in Michigan, with Democratic Rep. Elissa Slotkin and former Republican Rep. Mike Rogers running to replace her.
 Slotkin has a slight lead over Rogers, 49-44 percent.

 These states are also swing states for the top of the ticket as well.
-Whichever presidential candidate wins could likely affect those down the ballot as well.
+Whichever presidential candidate wins could likely affect those down the ballot.

 Michigan especially isn't looking too great for Harris, and some polls have even shown Trump leading in the Wolverine State.

 In yet another example of how polls can differ so wildly, a Quinnipiac University poll from Wednesday shows Slotkin and Rogers tied among likely voters at 48 percent, while Casey leads McCormick by 51-43 percent.
 Baldwin leads Hovde by that same 50-46 percent, though.
-Such a poll was also conducted October 3-7.
+A similar poll was also conducted October 3-7.

-The leads for McCormick and Baldwin were outside the MOEs, which were plus or minus 2.6 percentage points with 1,412 likely voters in Pennsylvania, and plus or minus 3 percentage points with 1,073 likely voters in Wisconsin.
+The leads for McCormick and Baldwin were outside the MOEs, plus or minus 2.6 percentage points, with 1,412 likely voters in Pennsylvania, and plus or minus 3 percentage points, with 1,073 likely voters in Wisconsin.

-There's still more races that Democrats have to be nervous about, including Maryland, which we wouldn't even be talking about if not for former Gov. Larry Hogan being the Republican nominee there.
+There are still more races that Democrats have to be nervous about, including in Maryland, which we wouldn't even be talking about if not for former Gov. Larry Hogan being the Republican nominee there.

 Senate Majority Leader Chuck Schumer (D-NY) is nervous enough to actually spend money there.

 Think what you will about Hogan, but he's running for statewide office, and the people of Maryland elected him twice as governor.
-There's been polls showing him close against Democrat Angela Alsobrooks, and she's also had some scandals, as Guy covered
+There have been polls showing him in a close race against Democrat Angela Alsobrooks, and she's also had some scandals, as Guy covered

 According to Decision Desk HQ, Republicans have a 71 percent chance of winning the chamber.
 This is an increase of +1 from the previous week.